VineetKiragi/CMPE-257/Paper/paper.md

 ### Applying Distilbert base uncased distilled squad for the dataset.

+DistilBert base uncased distilled squad is a state-of-the-art natural language processing (NLP) model developed by Hugging Face.
+It is a smaller, faster, and more efficient version of the popular BERT model, which has been fine-tuned on the SQuAD dataset for question-answering tasks.
+This configuration uses the `uncased` version of the BERT model, which means that it is not sensitive to the casing of the input text.

 * Distilbert is a small, fast, cheap, and light transformer model trained by disitilled BERT base.
 * It has 40% fewer parameters then Bert based uncased which is an older version of the model.
 * It is the best suited and latest available Question Answer problem set application with SQuAD data.

-In this method:
+ This model has the following configuration:
+- 12-layers
+- 768 hidden units
+- 12 attention heads
+- 66M parameters.

+### Implementation Details:

-- The Distilbert is a pre-trained model in hugging face.
+The Distilbert is a pre-trained model in hugging face.
 It is especially trained for the SQuAD Dataset and Coco Dataset.
-- So, we have used the pretrained model to fit into our custom dataset.
+So, we have used the pretrained model to fit into our custom dataset.
 Here, a framework known as Haystack had to be imported inorder to use the libray FARMReader which is especially dedicated to import the model from hugging face.

+Embeddings in DistiBert:

+Word embeddings are generated using a technique called word encoding.
+This involves representing each word in the input text as a fixed-length vector of numbers, which captures the semantic meaning of the word in a numerical form.
+These vectors are then used as input to the model, allowing it to process the input text and generate a response.

-- After importing the model, the model is fit to the training dataset that we prepared and tried to fine tune the model by tweaking some hyperparameters such as number of epochs etc.
-- While training the model it could be observed that at some point in the training, the training is getting to the least.
+After importing the model, the model is fit to the training dataset that we prepared and tried to fine tune the model by tweaking some hyperparameters such as number of epochs etc. While training the model it could be observed that at some point in the training, the training is getting to the least.
 So, in resemblence with the pocket algorithm the model is storing the most optimised parameters where it achieved the least training error and that particular weights of the model are being stored.
-- Now, with this model we tested it on the test file that we created.
+Now, with this model we tested it on the test file that we created.
 We have taken a ratio of 80:20 to split the dataset into train and test respectively.
-- Which yielded an F1 score of 0.5418, Exact Match of 0.2247191, top_n_accuracy of 0.80898.
-- We have given an context that is not related to california but from India.
+Which yielded an F1 score of 0.5418, Exact Match of 0.2247191, top_n_accuracy of 0.80898.
+We have given an context that is not related to california but from India.
 Astonishingly, the model could predict well enough.
-Although, the model could not intutively eliminate the case that it cannot answer some questions from the given questions and is still trying to answer.
-This, brings us to the case that the data is not sufficient for the model to learn that it cannot answer all the questions using the context.
-We might need some more data to make the model know its limitations.

 # Comparisons (Mainly linear vs BERT - Vineet/Devansh / Rahul for BERT comparison)